Contact us for a dry garden design

 After more than 20 years in the French Riviera, we are very familiar with the Mediterranean region.
-We rely on its rich horticultural heritage to assist you in the design of dry gardens.

 The Mediterranean climate is characterised by very dry periods, with a total absence of rain for several months of the year.
 These alternate with periods of intense rainfall and severe thunderstorms in summer.